Wreckhunter.net

 Chip Kelly (at right) prepares for a deep dive on a New England wreck.
 Chip is an experienced tech diver.
 Over the past few years, the popularity of technical diving has grown dramatically.
 Tech diving is a step beyond normal scuba and allows specially-trained individuals to go deeper and/or stay down longer than standard scuba techniques allow.
 It involves the use of mixed gases and a variety of specialized gear and techniques.
 Technical diving is primarily practiced by cave divers and serious wreck divers.

-U.S. scuba instruction agencies define technical diving as any one or combination of the following practices:
+Scuba instruction agencies define technical diving as any one or combination of the following practices:

 • Diving deeper that 130 feet (on air or mixed gases) and/or